gitzaan/Measure-Energy-Consumption-/README.md

 ## How to Run the Project

-How to Run the Project
 To run this project, clone the repository to your local machine and navigate to the project directory.
 Install the necessary Python libraries by running pip install -r  [requirements.txt](requirements.txt).
 Then, you can run the project by executing the main Python script with python [main.py](main.py).

 ## License